-Office Comfort Hacks by Jessica Hodges
+Office Comfort Hacks

 Sometimes I get stressed about how fast technology is changing and wonder how I will ever keep up.
 I mean, cameras in phones?
 Why do we need those?

 The above picture is why.
 How often can you catch a grown man sitting on a garbage can like it’s normal?
 (Sadly this shoplet salesman has no idea this pic was taken)

 So let’s talk Office Comfort Hacks.
 We all have them/do them.